-Due to the Covid-19 (Coronavirus) pandemic, your educational experience has been changed significantly for at least the remainder of this academic year.
+Due to the Covid-19 (Coronavirus) pandemic, your educational experience has been changed significantly for the foreseeable future.

 Understandably, there have been numerous questions about these unprecedented changes, so we've put together this hub so that you can quickly access any important information you may need.

 If you haven't done so already, it's super important that you visit the Assessments & Results hub on the student intranet so that you're aware of all the changes, what is expected of you, and what support is available to help you successfully complete this academic year.

 All courses will have a combination of face-to-face and online activity during the 2020/21 academic year 2020/21.
 Social distancing measures will be in place to ensure that tutorials and small group seminars can safely be held on campus, giving you face-to-face engagement with academics in the forums that you tell us matter most to you.
 This face-to-face activity will be combined with online lectures and learning support.